Teaching relationships and sexuality education

 provide additional opportunities for young people to learn about and discuss relationships and sexual health issues outside their homes.

-Rationale to support SRE in schools
+Rationale to support RSE in schools

 Guiding Principles for the Provision and Practice of Sexual Health Education, WA Department of Health